TrevorJamesH/Trossello/README.md

 ```
 #### Run the Server!

-At this point, you should be able to run 'npm start' without errors.
+At this point, you shoco run 'npm start' without errors.

 #### Running Tests